bernhardAxonIvy/doc/source/designer-guide/process-modeling/simulation/simulation.rst

 Formatting Language
    The formatting language is used when objects are formatted using the ``format()`` method.

+Workflow Languages
+   The :ref:`languages <workflow-languages>` names and descriptions of cases or tasks are stored.

 How to use in IvyScript